PrincetonUniversity/SPEC/index.md

 This is the website of SPEC.
 For documentations, please view [subroutines](https://princetonuniversity.github.io/SPEC/subroutines.html).

-If you have any questions, please contact Dr. Stuart Hudson (shudson@pppl.gov) or Dr. Joachim Loitz (joaquim.loizu@epfl.ch), subject=spec.
+If you have any questions, please contact Dr. Stuart Hudson (shudson@pppl.gov) or Dr. Joaquim Loizu (joaquim.loizu@epfl.ch), subject=spec.